SebastianUfniarz/Slitherlink_SAT-solver/README.md

 ## Usage

 - **Generate a board**
-  Enter the board width, height, and clue density percentage in the GUI, then click "Generate".
+  Enter the board width, height, then click "Generate" (you can change density in the on_generate_click function).

 - **Load board from file**
-  Click "Load from File" and select a text file containing the board.
+   The input file shown in the example below is based on a rectangular grid, where each dot (.) represents a single cell on the board.
+Numerical values from 0 to 3 indicate the number of edges that should surround the given cell, in accordance with the rules of the Slitherlink puzzle.
+A dot (.) signifies the absence of a number, meaning the cell has no enforced constraint.
+Each line in the text file corresponds to one row of the board, and similarly, the columns in the file represent the respective columns of the board.
+Example: <br>
+..... <br>
+.1... <br>
+..1.. <br>
+..... <br>
+..... <br>

 - **Manually mark edges**
   Click on edges between dots to toggle them on or off.